LunaSare/datelifeMS1/review.md

 ---
 > 2. Why are the node ages evenly distributed between calibrations?
 I would expect an exponential distribution of node ages under a standard birth-death process.

+Thanks for pointing this out.
+We elaborate on this on the "Description" section, at the end of the "Summarizing search results" subsection, "Dating a tree topology", L 224-230
+(Note that we expanded the subsection "Dating a tree topology" into three sections: "Applying secondary calibrations", "Dating a tree topology" and "Dating a tree with branch lengths").

-In the absence of genetic data from an alignment, nodes that have no age data from studies in the chronogram database are assigned an age based solely on other nodes that do have age data from published studies.
+Briefly, in the absence of genetic data from an alignment, nodes that have no age data from studies in the chronogram database are assigned an age based solely on other nodes that do have age data from published studies.

-DateLife does have a function in which you can use MrBayes and a birth-death strict clock model to sample branch lengths in the absence of genetic data.
+DateLife has a function in which you can use MrBayes and a birth-death strict clock model to sample branch lengths in the absence of genetic data.
 In this case, the user needs to provide parameter values for birth and death rates, which certainly determines the "shape" of the resulting summary chronogram in terms of branch length distribution.
-There is evidence and concern regarding the effects of using a chronogram produced under a certain diversification model on downstream analyses, especially for analyses that involve estimating a diversification rate.
+There is evidence and some concerns have been raised regarding the effects of using a chronogram produced under a certain diversification model on downstream analyses, especially for analyses that require estimating a diversification rate, which might generate some circularity.

-MrBayes could allow us to generate a cloud of trees produced with different birth-death rates that could be used for downstream analyses.
+MrBayes also allow us to generate a cloud of trees produced with different birth-death rates that could be used for downstream analyses.
 However, the main goal of the summarizing step in DateLife is to provide a single chronogram that can quickly show in one glance the distribution of node ages based on published data, in the most agnostic way possible.

-This is why we chose as default the Branch Length Adjuster (BLADJ) algorithm, which distributes node ages evenly between calibrations and does not require any assumptions on any underlying model of branch length distribution.
+This is why we chose an algorithm that distributes node ages evenly between calibrations and does not require any assumptions on the underlying model of branch length distribution.
+The Branch Length Adjuster (BLADJ) algorithm allows this and is the one set as default for the summarizing step.
+However, users that wish to use MrBayes instead con do so with the "make_mrbayes_tree" function.

-We elaborate a bit about this on section X, L

 ---
 > 4. I think the use of an arbitrary root age set by default as 10% older than the oldest age is unjustified and dangerous.
 If no root age is provided by the user, I think the function should return an interpretable error message and refuse to run.